-3D rendering and visualization technologies have advanced to the point where applications are now becoming mainstream.
+3D rendering and visualization technologies have advanced to the point where these applications are now becoming mainstream.
 A primary use that has been implemented with great success is that of product design.

-The first step is to use one of the many commercially available software packages on the market that has 3D modeling services and create a product model that lives in 3D space.
+The first step is to use one of the many commercially available software packages on the market that has 3D modeling services to create a product model that lives in 3D space.
 Commonly used programs include:

 As with product rendering in general, the benefits of using a rendering strategy span almost all activities within the product development lifecycle, from concept through sales.
-Essentially, all benefits can be traced back to savings in two specific areas: time and cost.
+Essentially, all benefits can be traced back to savings in two specific areas: Time and cost.

-Marketing costs can be one of the most cost-intensive portions of a project’s overall budget.
+Marketing can be one of the most cost-intensive portions of a project’s overall budget.
 Traditional advertising usually includes expensive photo sessions by a highly compensated professional photographer with a niche for product placement within the advertising space.

 Sure, images can be run through editing software, but it’s impossible to do much more than alter basic parameters of the base image.
 You are stuck with a particular set of viewpoints, and in order to get more variety, you will have to incur the costs of an entirely new photo session.

-Time and cost savings for your advertising budget can really add up fast.
+Time and cost savings for your advertising budget can add up fast.
 You would be remiss not to take the time to see how your bottom line will be improved.

-One of the strongest advantages for using 3D furniture modeling is the ability to see what a sofa or table will look like – with extreme accuracy and visual acuity – without investing any time or resources toward building a physical prototype.
+One of the strongest advantages of using 3D furniture modeling is the ability to see what a sofa or table will look like – with extreme accuracy and visual acuity – without investing any time or resources toward building a physical prototype.

 As a part of this, design changes can be implemented quickly and easily, certainly in a more efficient fashion than having to build a whole separate, unique physical piece.
 Fabric patterns, types, and colors can be modified on the fly.
 Revision control is a benefit as well in those cases where your new ideas do not work out as you thought they would.

-They say that seeing is believing, and being able to visually comprehend what you’re about to purchase – physically sight unseen – is a huge benefit.
+They say that seeing is believing, so being able to visually comprehend what you’re about to purchase – physically sight unseen – is a huge benefit.
 Companies that embrace this technology will most certainly have a competitive advantage over those that are behind in the race.

-Cad Crowd is a leader in the CAD design, 3D modeling, and 3D rendering world.
+Cad Crowd is the leader in the CAD design, 3D modeling, and 3D rendering world.
 We provide custom service for all sorts of projects on demand, thanks to our network of pre-vetted and qualified freelancers.
 Regardless of what type of work you need to have done, trust us to help you figure it out.
 Contact us for a free quote to get started today.